The first 30 days

 Don't do that

 Don't let your dog sleep out of his crate or off leash attach them to your bed or arm for the first 2 weeks.
 Potty before entering the crate or sleep, potty upon existing/awaking.
 After the first 2 weeks they are well on their way to potty success.
 Some will now allow them to have one in one out, alternating nights.
-For me and my kids they are very comfortable sleeping in their den, so they do.
-Often I will leave the door open and let them choose.
+For me and my dogs/pup they are very comfortable sleeping in their den, so they do.
+I will leave the door open and let them choose once house broken.

 Never, ever leave your dog loose or unattended in the house for the first 2 weeks.
 When you leave the dog, potty then crate him/her.
 If you plan on leaving the dog in the house unattended start leaving him unattended for short periods of time and slowly extend the time once he is finished with his training, and only after the first 2 weeks.